vaultah/replicat/README.md

 # Introduction

-You can use Replicat to backup files from your machine to a *repository*, located on a *backend* like a local directory or Backblaze B2.
-Files are stored in an optionally encrypted and chunked form, and references to *chunks* (i.e. their digests) are stored in *snapshots* along with file name and metadata.
+You can use Replicat to backup files from your machine to a *repository*, located on a *backend* such as a local directory or cloud storage (like Backblaze B2).
+Your files are transfered and stored in an optionally encrypted and chunked form, and references to *chunks* (i.e. their hash digests) are stored in *snapshots* along with file name and metadata.

 Replicat supports two types of repositories: encrypted (the default) and unencrypted.